Effective surjectivity of Galois representations of products of elliptic curves over function fields: Background material

 \subsubsection{Factorizations}

-The main thrust of this subsection is to define, for an isogeny $\varphi$, an auxiliary isogeny in the other direction which will be relevant to our definition of biseparability to come.
-Some of the work here is not strictly necessary for the remainder of this work, but is useful in identifying how one might seek to generalize our isogeny-degree bound in \cref{deg_bound_section}.
+The main thrust of this subsection is to associate to an isogeny an auxiliary isogeny in the other direction; this construction will be relevant to our definition of biseparability to come.
+Some of the work here is not strictly necessary for the remainder of this paper, but is useful in identifying how one might seek to generalize our isogeny-degree bound in \cref{deg_bound_section}.